hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/syllabus-chem-128A-ay-25-26-summer.md

 Attendance is expected at all class meetings.
 The pace of the course is such that missing a class will put you behind almost immediately, and it's very hard to catch up.
 The class is designed using a flipped learning model, where the majority of in-class time is spent on active participation rather than passive observation of the instructor lecturing from slides.

-Class Primer is the record of class attendance and must by turned in before the class starts.
-If you are not in class or you are late, you cannot turn in the Class Primer for that day, and you will not get credit for it.

 ### Absences

 Student absences (planned, unplanned, and for University-sponsored activities) will be handled in accordance with the [*Policy on Student Absences (APM 232)*][apm232].